texstudio-org/texstudio/utilities/manual/source/editing.md

 By clicking `Ctrl+Shift`+left click a block from the current cursor to the mouse position is selected.

 ![block cursor with selection](images/blockCursor_selection.webp)

+## Working with Many Documents

+### Tabs and Document Switching
+Each tab provides a context menu:

+**Screenshot:** Context menu of a tab showing the actions

+A tooltip on a tab shows the full file path of the document.

+### Document Lists with Filters
+TeXstudio offers filterable lists for navigating many documents:

+- **Open Documents:** Menu `View / List Of Open Documents`
+- **Recent Files:** Menu `File / Open Recent / File List`

+  Recent entries can be removed via the context menu.

+The filter supports multiple words; all must appear in a matching entry.

+**Examples:**
+Filter `chapter intro` shows only entries containing both words.

+Following filters search for `filename.tex` and add line or column numbers:

+- `filename.tex:120` : opens selected file at line 120
+- `filename.tex:120;5` : opens selected file at line 120, column 5

+**Screenshot:** Filterable file list with filter field and example entries.

+## Working with Views

+### Opening a Second View
+A split view can be created via the tab context menu using `Move to Other View`.
+If no second view exists, it is created automatically.

+**Restrictions:**
+- A document can only be shown in one view at a time.

+When the last document in a view is closed, the empty view is removed automatically.

+**Screenshot:** Two views visible, each with its own tab bar.

+### Arranging Views
+The two views can be arranged:

+- side by side with `Split Horizontally`
+- one above the other with `Split Vertically`

+These actions are available in the tab context menu.

+### Adjusting the Splitter
+A splitter separates the two views.
+It can be:

+- dragged to resize the views
+- double‑clicked to reset to equal size